 - Prenatal vitamins will help prevent some birth defects.
 You may also need to take a folic acid supplement.

 - DO NOT smoke or use alcohol or drugs.
 These can harm your baby.
 Ask your provider for help quitting if you need to.

 - Exercise to help make you stronger for labor and delivery, give you more energy, and maybe help you sleep better.

 - Get plenty of sleep.
-You may need 8 - 9 hours a night, plus rest breaks during the day.
+You may need 8 to 9 hours a night, plus rest breaks during the day.

 - Use a condom if you are still having sex.
-This will prevent sexually transmitted infections that could hurt your baby.
+This will prevent sexually transmitted infections that could hurt you or your baby.

 Getting Ready to Be a Parent

 Try to stay in school during your pregnancy and after you give birth.
 Talk with your school counselor if you need help with child care or tutoring.